bizmickml/front_end_practice/Bookkeeping Table/README.md

 # Bookeeping Table
 ### Overview
 The app is designed as a simple tool to track financial transactions to create a budget.
 User's can use the app to categorize and track financial transactions.
-The app will automatically produce a budget based on spending data entered.
+The app will automatically produce a monthly budget based on spending data entered.
 > 5/12/2025 - There is no backend storage component to this app yet.
 Data entered is stored on the user's machine so clearing the cache will result in losing all data entered.

 ### User stories: